Pushp1992/geeksforgeeks-minor-project/README.md

  3. event.preventDefault();
  4. Destructuring objects and array
  5. fetching data from file
- 6. Creating new function and calling it accordingly.
+ 6. Creating new function on html element and calling it accordingly.

+ 7. Using Hooks
+ 8. Rendering component
+ 9. Content validation
+ 10. Installing and using Bootstrap or Material UI.

 ### Minor Project